-Although current methods achieve excellent results in reconstructing HDR images, most of them require proper \{LDR,HDR\} paired datasets~\cite{barua2024gta,liu2020single, endo2017deep} for training.
-Consequently, the quality of the state-of-the-art data-driven HDR reconstruction methods depends on the quality of the available paired \{LDR,HDR\} datasets.
-There is a research gap in the field; on the one hand, the literature on unpaired HDR reconstruction is extremely limited~\cite{li2022uphdr,wang2023glowgan}, and on the other, only a few approaches utilize semantic and contextual information to guide the reconstruction~\cite{goswami2024semantic, goswami2022g, liu2022ghost, wang2022kunet}.
+Although current methods achieve excellent results in reconstructing HDR images, most require proper \{LDR;HDR\} paired datasets~\cite{barua2024gta,liu2020single, endo2017deep} for training.
+Consequently, the quality of the state-of-the-art data-driven HDR reconstruction methods depends on the quality of the available paired \{LDR;HDR\} datasets.
+There is a research gap in the field; on the one hand, the literature on unpaired HDR reconstruction is extremely limited~\cite{li2022uphdr,wang2023glowgan}, and on the other, only a few approaches utilize semantic and contextual information to guide the reconstruction process~\cite{goswami2024semantic, goswami2022g, liu2022ghost, wang2022kunet}.

-To address this gap, we propose \textbf{LLM-HDR}, a method that leverages LLM-driven cycle consistency~\cite{zhu2017unpaired, chen2019mocycle} objective using unpaired data, where the model learns a mapping between domains, \ie, LDR $\leftrightarrow$ HDR.
+To address this gap, we propose \textbf{CycleHDR}, a method that leverages cycle consistency~\cite{zhu2017unpaired, chen2019mocycle} objective using unpaired data, where the model learns a mapping between domains, \ie, LDR~$\leftrightarrow$~HDR.
 In addition, the method ensures semantic consistency between the LDR and reconstructed HDR by utilizing Contrastive Language-Image Pretraining (CLIP)~\cite{radford2021learning} embeddings and loss based on semantic segmentation.
-Moreover, LLM-based reasoning of artifact- and exposure-aware information further supports the training process to deliver more realistic and natural HDR image generation.
+Furthermore, a heuristic-based guidance of artifact and exposure information further supports the training process to deliver more realistic and natural HDR image reconstruction.
 The proposed method reconstructs artifact-free and visually impressive HDR from single-exposed LDR images.
-It also outperforms the most recent state-of-the-art which predominantly uses paired datasets for training.
+It also outperforms the most recent state-of-the-art, which predominantly uses paired datasets for training (see \cref{fig:teaser}).
 Our work makes the following contributions: